jamiecwong/ecs-fargate-web-app/README.md

 For the same reason I haven't created a friendly DNS name as a domain is required.
 In the example we will just use the load balancer DNS name.

-## Deploy the infrastructure via Terraform
+## Deploy the infrastructure using Terraform

 You can use Terraform versions 0.13 and later, I used v1.0.8 at the time of writing.